Martin boundary of a degenerate Reflected Brownian Motion in a wedge: Laplace inverse and saddle-point method

-and substitute into the r.h.s of~\eqref{lefths}.
-Then, the integral \eqref{lefths} can be written as the sum of two terms respectively.
-For the first term, note that there are some constants $c, C_0 >0$ independant on $\alpha \in [0, \eta]$ and $z\in K$ such that
+and we substitute into the right-hand side of~\eqref{lefths}.
+Then, the integral \eqref{lefths} can be written as the sum of two terms\nr{ respectively}.
+For the first term, note that there are some constants, $c, C_0 >0$ independant on $\alpha \in [0, \eta]$ and $z\in K$, such that